openmeteo/loggertodb/docs/usage.rst

    .. _strftime(3): http://docs.python.org/lib/module-time.html

 ignore_lines
    For storage formats that are text files, it specifies a regular expression that, if it matches, the line will be ignored.
 This is useful to ignore header lines or otherwise lines that shouldn't be processed.

+encoding
+   For storage formats that are text files, it specifies the encoding.
+   The default is utf8. `List of possible encodings`_.

+   .. _list of possible encodings: https://docs.python.org/3/library/codecs.html#standard-encodings

 timezone
    See `Daylight saving time`_.